FCE Reading and Use of English Practice Test 6 Printable

 Part 6

 Stare (v) – to look at something intensely and for a long time.
 If you stare at something, you find it interesting.
-Staring at other can be considered impolite.
+Staring at somebody can be considered impolite.

 Mundane (adj) – uninteresting, ordinary, boring.
 Another mundane week at work was over and I was happy to have the weekend all to myself.